💡“Building Confidence Through Innovation: From Theatre Projects to Global Solutions”

 Frameworks Applied:

-Lessons from Small Wins 🏆
+Lessons from Small Wins

-Each project was hard work, self-motivation was essential as I was working alone.
+Each project was hard work, self-motivation was essential as I was working alone but also ambitious Â

-Required planning, negotiation, persistence
+Required planning, negotiation & persistence

-Taught SWOT, PEST, and change management in real life
+Utilised SWOT, PEST, and change management in real life

 Required measurement and validation for sustainability

-Building Confidence to Take on a Global Challenge 🌍
+Building Confidence to Take on a Global Challenge

 After a decade of small, high-impact projects, I finally felt ready to tackle the global airway-securing problem I had observed in 2003.